-March 2021 NPD: Monster Hunter: Rise sales soar to No. 2 in the U.S.
+March 2021 NPD — Monster Hunter: Rise sales soar to No. 2 in the U.S.

 |* Digital sales not included

 When it comes to software, Switch is still one of the biggest stories.
 Nintendo published seven of the top 20 highest-selling games in March.
-But Monster Hunter: Rise is Switch exclusive, and Crash Bandicoot 4 is back in the top 20 thanks to its Switch version.
+But Monster Hunter: Rise is a Switch exclusive, and Crash Bandicoot 4 is back in the top 20 thanks to its Switch version.

 While PlayStation 5 and Xbox are building up an audience, Nintendo is cashing in on a very successful generation.
-Let’s see what Piscatella has to say about the games.

 Call of Duty